Guide to Safe Sunscreens & Toxic Ingredients

 Read the label before choosing your sunscreen.

-Having to look up ingredients in an extensive catalog that is difficult to understand can feel daunting.
+Having to look up ingredients in an extensive, difficult-to-understand catalog can feel daunting.
 What are some important aspects?
 Find sunscreen labeled ‘large-spectrum’.
-There are a minimum of 30 sunscreens.
+There are at least 30 sunscreens.
 UVA protection is also effective.
-While the EFMG says it recommends 30 PF levels, the product claims of high SPF are increasing and misleading.
+While the EFMG recommends 30 PF levels, product claims of high SPF are increasing and are misleading.
 A problem with SPF values on labels relates only to UVB protection.

 Check your sunscreen's water resistance.